haiiro-io/violet/contents/en/work/finery.md

 Other than Finery’s calendar function, the company also has other important functions such as, the Returned Goods Alert, the Sales Alert, and the Referral Introduction.
 At first, I designed the new dashboard with a direction of including these functions.

 However, while I was repeating the sketching process, I noticed that these functions were not a core part of the user experience that focuses on shopping although these functions are important from a business viewpoint.
 Therefore, I defined Finery’s main experience as managing a personal wardrobe that is useful for inspiring daily clothing coordination.
-Since I defined the main experience in this way, I decided to redesigned the dashboard to include the calendar function only.
+Since I defined the main experience in this way, I decided to redesign the dashboard to include the calendar function only.

 ## New Dashboard Design: Calendar Function